-- 3.2 EFFECT OF AMENDMENT.
+3.2 EFFECT OF AMENDMENT.
 From and after the effective date hereof, all references to the Reimbursement Agreement set forth in any other Credit Document or other agreement or instrument shall, unless otherwise specifically provided, be references to the Reimbursement Agreement as amended or modified hereby and as may be further amended, modified, restated or supplemented from time to time.
-This Amendment is limited as specified and shall not constitute or be deemed to constitute an amendment, modification or waiver of any provision of the Reimbursement Agreement except as expressly set forth herein.
-Except as expressly amended hereby, the Reimbursement Agreement and the other Credit Documents shall remain in full force and effect in accordance with their terms. - 3.3 APPLICABLE LAW.
-This Amendment shall be governed by and construed in accordance with the internal laws and judicial decisions of the State of New - 3.4 COUNTERPARTS.
-This Amendment may be executed in two or more counterparts, each of which shall constitute an original, but all of which when taken together shall constitute but one instrument. - 3.5 EXPENSES.
-The Account Parties and RenRe agree to pay all out-of-pocket expenses incurred by the Administrative Agent in connection with the preparation, execution and delivery of this Amendment, including, without limitation, all reasonable attorneys' fees. - 3.6 HEADINGS.
-The headings of this Amendment are for the purposes of reference only and shall not affect the construction of this Amendment.
+This Amendment is limited as specified and shall not constitute or be deemed to constitute an amendment, modification or waiver of any provision of the Reimbursement Agreement Agreement Agreement and the other Credit Documents shall remain in full force and effect in accordance with their terms.

+$3.3\ \text{APPLICABLE}\ \text{LAW}.$ This Amendment shall be governed by and construed in accordance with the internal laws and judicial decisions of the State of New York.

+3.4 COUNTERPARTS.
+This Amendment may be executed in two or more counterparts, each of which shall constitute an original, but all of which when taken together shall constitute but one instrument.

+3.5 EXPENSES.
+The Account Parties and RenRe agree to pay all out-of-pocket expenses incurred by the Administrative Agent in connection with the preparation, execution and delivery of this Amendment, including, without limitation, all reasonable attorneys' fees.

+$3.6\ {\rm HEADINGS}.$ The headings of this Amendment are for the purposes of reference only and shall not affect the construction of this Amendment.